rossta/rossta.github.com/source/blog/2019-01-01-reasons-to-choose-vue.js-in-2019.html.md

 ### 1. No build step required

 A critical aspect of the Vue philosophy is it be easy to get started.
-Unlike some other popular frameworks, it's not necessary to use a complex build tool like Webpack to build an application with it.
+Unlike some other popular frameworks, it's not necessary to use a complex build tool like webpack to build an application with it.
 Just include a script tag pointing to the [latest release for development or production](https://vuejs.org/v2/guide/installation.html#Direct-lt-script-gt-Include), and you have access to the Vue runtime.

 ```javascript
 <script src="https://cdn.jsdelivr.net/npm/vue@2.5.21/dist/vue.js"></script>